prachyo/spMM-benchmark/README.md

 # spMM-benchmark
-These are sample programs I've written to test the formance of Triton kernels.
+These are sample programs I've written to test the performance of Triton kernels.
 You may find more details about each program below!

 ## Sample Programs
 `spMM_CSR.py`  - A naive Triton kernel performing spMM using Gustavson's algorithm.
 Also includes a handler and benchmarking methods